AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/create-content.md

 ![Editing the content of your fragment](assets/create-content/content-fragment-console.png)

 If you wish to navigate to the Content Fragment console yourself outside of the in-app guidance, it is found using the Adobe icon at the top-left of the page.
 This opens the global navigation of AEM.
-From here, you choose the **Navigation** tab and then **Assets** -&gt; **Content Fragments**.
+From here, you choose the **Navigation** tab and then **Content Fragments**.

 >[!TIP]
 >